Loch Doon

 There is also a well marked, man made path from here through woodland and over the 1,532 ft Cornish Hill to Cornish Loch.

-Straiton Village is situaed 7 miles north of here with an Inn for meals and more popular walks.
+Straiton Village is 7 miles north of here with an Inn for meals and more popular walks.

 Loch Doon Video